riv5181/riv5181.github.io/mqlighttutorial.md

 ####Add the MQLight Service and Bind it to the Applications

-1. Go to the `DASHBOARD` of your Bluemix Account and go click the
+1. Go to the `DASHBOARD` of your Bluemix Account and go click the widget representing `MQLight-Sender-<your name>`.

 1. On the left pane, click the `Overview` link.